arthasyou/pg-rs/examples/README.md

 # Examples

-This directory contains examples demonstrating how to use pg-core and pg-sdk.
+This directory contains examples demonstrating how to use pg-core and pg-tables.

 ## Prerequisites